 We don’t need evening entertainment, we generally stick to our routine when we’re away.
 If my children go to bed at 7 they wake at 6.30am.
 If they go to bed at midnight they wake at 6.30am and we all fall out when we’re tired.

 I find it so easy to decide where not to go.

-As you see, we’ve done a lot of leg work finding the perfect place at a perfect price and so we WILL be visiting France for the foreseeable future!
+As you see, we’ve done a lot of leg work finding the perfect location at a perfect price and so we WILL be visiting the South of France for the foreseeable future!
 This must be the reason people holiday in the same place!